dana-i2cat/cnsmo/src/main/python/net/i2cat/cnsmoservices/vpn/run/slipstream/README.md

-# This directory contains the set of scripts SlipStream runs to deploy the VPN.
+# This directory contains the set of scripts SlipStream runs to deploy the VPN

 SlipStream defines the following phases which are run in this order in each VM: pre-install, install, post-install, deployment and reporting.